mcgillij/amdfan/README.md

 # cards:
 # - card0
 ```

-You can use this to generate your configuration by doing `amdfan print-default --configuration | sudo tee amdfan.yml`, which you can manually edit.
+If a configuration file is not found, a default one will be generated.
+If you want to make any changes to the default config before running it the daemon first, run `amdfan print-default --configuration | sudo tee /etc/amdfan.yml` and do your changes from there.

-`speed_matrix` (required): a list of thresholds [temperature, speed] which are interpolated to calculate the fan speed.
+- `speed_matrix` (required): a list of thresholds `[temperature, speed]` which are interpolated to calculate the fan speed.
-`threshold` (default `0`): allows for some leeway in temperatures, as to not constantly change fan speed
+- `threshold` (default `0`): allows for some leeway in temperatures, as to not constantly change fan speed
-`frequency` (default `5`): how often (in seconds) we wait between updates
+- `frequency` (default `5`): how often (in seconds) we wait between updates
-`cards` (required): a list of card names (from `/sys/class/drm`) which we want to control.
+- `cards` (required): a list of card names (from `/sys/class/drm`) which we want to control.

 Note!
 You can send a SIGHUP signal to the daemon to request a reload of the config without restarting the whole service.